 Choose a kit that contains brushes of varying shapes and bristle stiffness.
 A large, soft-bristled brush or sponge is good for the frame and wheels, and a cone-shaped brush is better for hard-to-reach areas.

-A toothbrush-type brush with stiff curved bristles can be used for cassettes and mechs, and you’ll also want a brush to use when applying degreasers.
+A toothbrush-type brush with stiff curved bristles can be used for cassettes and derailleurs, and you'll also want a brush to use when applying degreasers.

 Bucket, hosepipe and sponge

-Some of the simplest items on your bike maintenance checklist, but also some of the most important.
-You’re going to need water to wash the bike, whether you go for a good old-fashioned bucket, a garden hosepipe or a pressure washer.
+These are some of the simplest items on your bike maintenance checklist, but also some of the most important.
+You're going to need water to clean your bike, whether you go for a good old-fashioned bucket, a garden hosepipe or a pressure washer.

 Give the bike a good soaking to help loosen any dirt, then rinse again with fresh, clean water near the end of the process to wash off any residue from the cleaning products you use.